 SFAS No. 143, "Accounting for Asset Retirement Obligations" and FASB Interpretation No. 47, "Accounting for Conditional Asset Retirement Obligations, an Interpretation of FASB Statement No. 143" establish accounting standards for recognition and measurement of a liability for an asset retirement obligation and the associated asset retirement cost.
 The fair value of a liability for an asset retirement obligation is to be recognized in the period in which it is incurred if a reasonable estimate of fair value can be made.
 The associated retirement costs are capitalized and included as part of the carrying value of the long-lived asset and amortized over the useful life of the asset.
 Subsequent to the initial measurement, the Company is accreting the liability in relation to the asset retirement obligations over time and the accretion expense is being recorded as a cost of revenue.
 The Company's asset retirement obligations are primarily related to its IBX Centers, of which the majority are leased under long-term arrangements, and, in certain cases, are required to be returned to the landlords in original condition.
 All of the Company's IBX center leases have been subject to significant development by the Company in order to convert them from, in most cases, vacant buildings or warehouses into IBX centers.
-The majority of the Company IBX centers' initial lease terms expire at various dates ranging from 2010 to 2020 and all of them have renewal options available to the Company.
+The majority of the Company IBX centers' initial lease terms expire at various dates ranging from 2010 to 2020 and most of them have renewal options available to the Company.

-During the three months ended March 31, 2006 and 2005, the Company recorded accretion expense related to its asset retirement obligations of \$125,000 and \$119,000, respectively.
+During the three and six months ended June 30, 2006, the Company recorded accretion expense related to its asset retirement obligations of \$131,000 and \$256,000, respectively.
+During the three and six months ended June 30, 2005, the Company recorded accretion expense related to its asset retirement obligations of \$128,000 and \$247,000, respectively.